 Living with pain is never easy as it affects your entire lifestyle.
 Living with pain after an intensive manipulation is not easy either.
-After a manipulation we highly recommend treating yourself at home with our Side Shoulder BFST Wraps® before stretching to increase elasticity and reduce the chance of over-straining.
-Furthermore, the curculatory system boost gained by daily BFST® treatments will enhance your recovery rate and get you back to an active lifestyle in a reduced time.
+After a manipulation we highly recommend treating yourself at home with our Shoulder TShellz Wraps before stretching to increase elasticity and reduce the chance of over-straining.
+Furthermore, the circulatory system boost gained by daily Circulatory Boost treatments is intended to maximize your body's ability to recover, allowing you to get back to an active lifestyle in a shorter time period.

-Doctors and Surgeons are always improving the technologies used in manipulations, but keep in mind that manipulations introduce scar tissue, and recovery can be often disappointing - especially if you do not adhere to a strict and lengthy physical therapy routine.
-If you do wind up getting manipulation, know that rehabilitation at-home while attending regular physical therapy or doctor appointments is vital for your overall recovery.
+Doctors and Surgeons are always improving the technologies used in manipulations, but keep in mind that manipulations introduce scar tissue, and recovery can be often disappointing - especially if you do not adhere to a strict and lengthy PT routine.
+If you do wind up getting manipulation, know that rehabilitation at-home while attending regular PT or doctor appointments is vital for your overall recovery.
 It is especially vital to the shoulder areas, as they consistently handle extreme forces (body weight).
-Consistent exercise and conservative treatment on a daily basis during your rehabilitation while working with your doctor, surgeon or physical therapist is key - and this is why you should seriously consider maximizing your recovery by using the BFST Wrap® and ColdCure Wrap® at home.
+Consistent exercise and conservative treatment on a daily basis during your rehabilitation while working with your doctor, surgeon or physical therapist is key - and this is why you should seriously consider maximizing your recovery by using the TShellz Wrap at home.

 AidMyFrozenShoulder.comstands out in this regard as our goal is to help you keep your shoulder healthy for the long-term in a cost effective manner.
-This might mean healing your frozen shoulder without needing manipulation.
-If you couldn't avoid shoulder manipulation, then our tools can also help you recover from this procedure more quickly and completely..
+This might mean minimizing your downtime so you can get back to a productive lifestyle more quickly.

 We strongly believe that we can help you, and we have thousands of happy clients to back this claim.
 You are welcome to try our products for a 60 day period..
-If you are committed to following the treatments outlined in the product instructions we are very confident that our BFST Wraps® and ColdCure Wraps® will aid you immensely.
-If you do not receive the benefits that countless of our other customers have experienced from our products, call us, mail the product back to us and we will provide you with a full product refund.
+If you are committed to following the treatments outlined in the product instructions we are very confident you will achieve benefits from our TShellz Wraps and accessory products.
+If you do not receive the benefits that countless of our other customers have experienced, call us, mail the product back to us and we will provide you with a full product refund.